 - Add a piece of ginger to your juice and smoothies.

 - Add it to your Asian stir fries, curries, lentils, or soups to make it taste great and aromatic.

-- You can also add ginger to you regular tea or coffee, and even lemonades to make it more flavorful.
+- You can also add this spice to you regular tea or coffee, and even lemonades to make it more flavorful.

 - Add equal quantities of ginger juice and honey, mix it and take 1 teaspoon thrice a day.
 This helps relieve from severe cold.

-- Add dried ginger powder to breads, cookies, spice cakes, pumpkin pie.
+- Add dried powder to breads, cookies, spice cakes, pumpkin pie.

-* Consuming excess of fresh ginger or dried ginger can sometimes cause heart burn and may react badly to individuals who have had ulcers, inflammatory bowel disease, or blocked intestines.
-So be careful in using ginger when you are ailing with any physical conditions.
+* Consuming excess of fresh ginger or dried one can sometimes cause heart burn and may react badly to individuals who have had ulcers, inflammatory bowel disease, or blocked intestines.
+So be careful in using it when you are ailing with any physical conditions.
 Always ask a health physician before you start anything new to your routine.